laurenrosie/CV/README.md

 I have enrolled as a student at Makers Academy (a 16 week Software and Web Development bootcamp) in order to pursue my interest in coding and improve the quality of my programming practices.
+I felt a bootcamp would be the ideal environment in which to jump-start some skills I did not automatically develop in statistics/mathematics type programming.
+For example effective pairing as well as principles such as TDD, SOLID, OOP and easily read, understood and reusable code.

+I always knew 600 lines of code to run a simulation (even a complex one) was very far from ideal, I just didn't yet know where or how to begin fixing it.

+_*Logic is rarely everything.*_

-I hope to find a position combining coding with statistics, data analytics or mathematics.
+I hope to find a position combining coding with statistics, data analytics and/or mathematics.

 ## Education